 The next step in setting up the rewards for your survey is to choose the kind of reward you’re going to offer.
 Your choices are:

 - Gift Card: Winners will receive gift cards (Amazon.com and Starbucks now available!)

-- Coupon: Winners will recive a custom coupon
+- Coupon: Winners will receive a custom coupon

-- User Defined and Fulfilled: You can customized the reward.
+- User-Defined and Fulfilled: You can customize the reward.